Real Life Potty Training STories

 About This Series

-Our first story is from Jihyun.
-Let's find out how she potty trained her son, Ethan!
+Our first story is from Jihyun, a co-founder of One Proud Toddler.
+Let's find out how she potty trained her two kids!

-Question #1 - Please Tell Us About Yourself and Ethan!?
+Question #1 - Please Tell Us About Yourself !?

 Question #2 - When Did You Start Potty Training?

-Ethan was right around 24 months old when I started.
-I decided it was time to try when I witnessed my cousin’s son, who is a month older than Ethan, using the potty nearly all by himself during a visit to South Korea.
+My son was right around 24 months old when I started.
+I decided it was time to try when I witnessed my cousin’s son, who is a month older than my son, using the potty nearly all by himself during a visit to South Korea.
+I had moved away from Korea before having kids and had never really realized how early many parents there start potty training.

 Question #3 - What Helped You The Most?